cao-cong/RViDeNet/README.md

 # Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes

-This is a Pytorch implementation of Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes in CVPR 2020, by Huanjing Yue, Cong Cao, Lei Liao, Ronghe Chu, and Jingyu Yang.
+This repository contains official implementation of Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes in CVPR 2020, by Huanjing Yue, Cong Cao, Lei Liao, Ronghe Chu, and Jingyu Yang.

 ## Paper